betaflight/betaflight/docs/development/Building in Eclipse.md

  - [ ] *Linux platform only:* [Configure UDEV](http://gnuarmeclipse.github.io/openocd/install/#udev) to recognise USB JTAG probes
  - [ ] *Windows platform only:* [Download and Install](http://www.st.com/web/en/catalog/tools/FM147/SC1887/PF260219) the ST-Link / ST-LinkV2 drivers.
 These drivers do work on Windows 10 even if not yet mentioned by ST.
 - [ ] Optionally [Download and Install](https://github.com/gnuarmeclipse/qemu/releases) the latest GNU ARM Eclipse QEMU [read more](#install-qemu)
+- [ ] Add a new update site to Eclipse named "GNU ARM Eclipse Plugins" with the URL "http://gnuarmeclipse.sourceforge.net/updates" and install all the features offered

 ### Install the JDK